Scores for Multivariate Distributions and Level Sets: Introduction

+In this paper, we aim to extend the literature on the evaluation of forecasts of multivariate distributions and their level sets.
 For a univariate distribution, the CRPS can be expressed as an integral over a quantile score (\citealt{laio2007verification}).
-In this paper, we generalize this to the multivariate context.
-In doing so, we make a number of contributions regarding scores for multivariate distributions and their level sets.
-First, we propose a natural theoretical framework that links the quadratic score, CRPS, MCRPS and energy score.
-This framework can be used to generate new scores for multivariate distributions, and we demonstrate this by developing a score that is based on \textit{lower partial moments} (LPM).
-Second, we show that by ``disintegrating'' the quadratic score, MCRPS, and our new score, we obtain, in a simple and intuitive manner, new scores for level sets of densities, cumulative distributions, and lower partial moments, respectively.
-The proposed scores encompass the existing scoring functions for density level sets, and the full class of quantile scores considered in \citet{gneiting2011making} and \citet{komunjer2005quasi}.
-Finally, to calculate the various scores, we propose a simulation-based numerical approach, which can be used for high-dimensional distributions, without posing any restriction on the geometry of these level sets.
+We generalize this to the multivariate context.
+In doing so, we make a number of contributions.
+First, we propose a theoretical framework that links the quadratic score, CRPS and MCRPS.
+This framework can be used to generate new scores for multivariate distributions, and we demonstrate this by developing a score based on lower partial moments (LPMs) (\citealt{price1982variance,briec2010portfolio,anthonisz2012asset}).
+Second, we show that by decomposing the quadratic score, MCRPS, and our new score, we obtain new scores for density, CDF and LPM level sets, respectively.
+These scores encompass the existing scores for density level sets, and the full class of quantile scores.
+Finally, to compute the different scores, we propose a simulation-based numerical approach.

-In the rest of the paper, Section~$\ref{sec:Preliminaries}$ describes notation and conventions used in this paper.
-In Section~$\ref{sec:A-Framework-for scoring functions}$, we present our framework for scores for distributions.
-We show that our proposed framework covers the aforementioned quadratic score, CRPS, MCRPS, and energy score, and we demonstrate how we can construct new scores.
-In particular, we construct a new score based on lower partial moments.
-Section~$\ref{sec:Scoring Functions for Multivariate Level Sets}$ shows that the scores of Section~$\ref{sec:A-Framework-for scoring functions}$ can be disintegrated to obtain scores for different types of level sets.
-We show that our method can induce the scores for density level sets, and quantile scores.
-Section~$\ref{sec:Simulation-Study}$ presents empirical analysis, and describes how we calculate the scores.
-Section~$\ref{sec:Conclusion}$ concludes the paper.
+To accompany our development of the level set scores, we use a running illustrative example based on a bivariate normal distribution with zero means, unit variances, and covariance 0.5.
+We refer to this as the data generating process (DGP).
+For the DGP, Figure~\ref{fig:Illustration level sets 3D} presents 3-D illustrative examples of density, CDF and LPM level sets.
+These level sets will be formally defined in Section~\ref{sec:Scoring Functions for Multivariate Level Sets}.

+We note that scores for vector-valued properties have been extensively studied (see, for example, \citealt{abernethy2012characterization,frongillo2015vector,lambert2019elicitation}).
+Examples of vector-valued properties include the mean and covariance.
+That literature is distinct from our consideration of level sets, because level sets are set-valued, rather than vector-valued: {a level set can be any Borel set, e.g., an ellipsoid or hyperspace, which cannot be described by a vector.}